tesselode/tactile/readme.md

 - `name` is the name of the button.
 - `detectors` is a table containing the names of all the button detectors that should activate this button.

+`input:removeButton(name)`

+Removes a button.

+- `name` is the name of the button.

+__Note:__ be careful when removing buttons!
+If another piece of code is still using them, the game will crash.

 ### Axis detectors